golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/converting-docker-image-to-golem-format.md

 ---
 title: Converting an image
-description: Guide on how to convert an image from Docker to Golem using gvmkit-build
+description: Instructions on how to convert an image from Docker to Golem using gvmkit-build
 ---

 # Converting an image

 {% alert level="info" %}

+These intructions has been designed to work with the following environments:

-Example is designed for: OS X 10.14+, Ubuntu 18.04 or 20.04, and Windows
+- OS X 10.14+, Ubuntu 20.04 or Windows

-Prerequisites:
+- Node.js 16.0.0 or above

+{% /alert %}

+## Prerequisites

 - Have Docker installed and Docker service available.
 If you don't have Docker installed follow these [instructions](https://www.docker.com/products/docker-desktop)
 - Gvmkit-build installed ([see instructions](/docs/creators/javascript/examples/tools/gvmkit-build-installation))

+{% alert level="info" %}

-Note: you can use npx and pipx tools to run gvmkit-build without installation.
+You can use npx and pipx tools to run gvmkit-build without installation.

 {% /alert %}